Secretariat

 Ed holds a master’s degree in aerospace engineering from Bristol University and a supply chain micromasters credential from MIT.

 Before joining the World Bank/GFF, Supriya worked for USAID’s Office of Maternal and Child Health and Nutrition in implementation research; worked for five years for Population Services International/Greenstar Social Marketing as a general manager for program support and with the Aga Khan Foundation in Pakistan; and worked with Doctors of the World/USA, as country director for FYR Kosovo during and after the war.
 She started her career in public health as an epidemiologist with the Chicago Department of Public Health during the early years of the AIDS epidemic.
-Supriya holds a PhD in population and health/demography from Johns Hopkins University and an MPH in sociomedical sciences from Columbia University.
+Supriya holds a PhD in population and health/demography from the Johns Hopkins University and an MPH in sociomedical sciences from Columbia University.

 A recognized leader on gender equality, reproductive health, and adolescent rights, Anju headed UNICEF’s work on gender equality, leading the development and implementation of UNICEF’s innovative and highly effective Gender Action Plan.
 She has been a leader in shaping the SDG target and global movement to end child marriage, in establishing the multidonor, multicountry global program to end child marriage, and in shaping the research agenda on child marriage and adolescent health.

 Previously at the International Center for Research on Women (ICRW), Anju led the design and impact evaluations of adolescent sexual and reproductive health programs, the keynote paper for the landmark 2007 Women Deliver conference, and the “Fertility and Empowerment Network.”
-She holds a PhD in demography from the University of Michigan.

 As a senior nutrition specialist within Global Financing Facility (GFF) Secretariat at World Bank, Biram leads the development and oversee the quality of the GFF engagement in nutrition.
 He provides technical assistance to client countries and World Bank task teams on the integration of nutrition into GFF investment cases, health systems and financing reforms, and associated maternal, child and adolescent health programs and platforms.